 Most people have been using two spaces after a period, as they were taught, but to correctly follow most style guides, you only need to use one which is more than enough to differentiate a sentence and words on most modern computers.

-If you don’t want to read the whole reasoning behind using only one space after a period, there is a simple shortcut to get rid of all double spacing in your documents.
+If you don’t want to scour your writing for double spaces, there is a simple shortcut to get rid of all double spacing in your documents.
 Simply use the CTRL + H in most word processors on Windows and COMMAND +SHIFT + H on Mac.
 Then in the “Find” text box, type ” ” without the quotes.
-That’s two spaces, what you’re searching for.
+That’s two spaces.
 Then in the “Replace with” text box type ” ” without the quotes, a single space.
 Then click “Replace All” and voila, your double spacing becomes single spacing.

 If you still use two spaces after a period then you will be tormenting your editor.
 Most editors keep begging people to only use one space.
 Using two spaces after period they have to delete one, don’t think it’s not hard with search-and-replace, so it’s not hard to place dishes in the dishwasher either, the fact that you don’t like doing that, do you?